Khalilsqu/GIFtoolsCookbook/content/objectFunctionality/data/general/dataManipulation.rst

 	- *Create is not selected:* The new ``Property`` of data will replace the selected ``Property`` of data
 	- *Create is selected:* A new ``Property`` is created for the calculated data and a name must be provided **Step 5 [OPTIONAL]:**  Apply and continue
     - Allows the user to keep the ``Calculator`` window opened and proceed with more operations.
-Newly created ``Property`` are added to the drop-down menues.
+Any new ``Property`` columns are added to the drop-down menues.

 .. note:: Spatial (X,Y) :ref:`i/o Headers <objectSetioHeaders>` are not shown within the calculator.
 To apply the constant calculator to the x- or y-coordinates, remove them from the i/o header.